thibaudcolas/draftjs-filters/README.md

 ##### filterBlockTypes

-Converts all block types not present in the whitelist to unstyled.
+Converts all block types not present in the list to unstyled.
 Also sets depth to 0 (for potentially nested list items).

 ###### Parameters